-When we suffer a loss of a person close to us, it's natural for us to feel sorrow, grief, & loneliness.
+When we suffer a loss of a human close to us, it's natural for us to feel sorrow, grief, & loneliness.
 Oftentimes, we expect friends & family to provide understanding & comfort to us during such a difficult time.

 Unfortunately, when it comes to losing our pets, we don't always receive the same respect, understanding, & comfort that we would expect.

 We LOVE our pets & without a doubt, they are members of our family.
 We celebrate their birthdays or 'gotcha' days, we confide in them, we carry pictures of them in our wallets--our pets provide us companionship, acceptance, emotional support, & unconditional love during the time they share with us.
-When the time comes to say goodbye, we often feel overwhelmed by the intensity of our sorrow.
+When the heart-wrenching time comes to say goodbye, we often feel overwhelmed by the intensity of our sorrow.
 Those that understand & accept the incredible bond between people & their pets are invaluable in our lives.

 When faced with the loss of your pet, please know that not only is it acceptable to grieve the loss of your beloved family member, it is valid, it is normal to feel sadness, & it is important to take time to acknowledge & address your feelings.